HazemSabry/React---The-Complete-Guide-2024-incl.-React-Router-Redux-/Section26-typescript-deep-dive/README.md

 ### 506. Scroll-based Animations

-Learn how to create scroll-based animations to add depth and interactivity to your React applications.
+Learn how to create scroll-based animations to add depth and interactivity to your React applications .

 ---